+IDP Representative Forum Represent the interests of their constituents in the IDP process stakeholders and the Municipality

+Provide an organizational mechanism for discussion, negotiation and decision-making between the

+Ensure communication between all the stakeholder representatives Monitor the performance of the planning and implementation process
-Role player Roles and responsibilities IDP RepresentativeForum Represent the interests of their constituents in the IDP process Provide an organizational mechanism for discussion, negotiation and decision-makingbetween the stakeholders and the Municipality Ensure communication between all the stakeholder representatives Monitor the performance of the planning and implementation process Stakeholder and Community Participating in the IDP Representative Forum to: Representatives Inform interest groups, communities and organizations on relevant planning activities and their outcomes; Analyze issues, determine priorities, negotiate and reach consensus; Participate in the designing of project proposals and/or the evaluation thereof; Discuss and comment on the draft IDP; Ensure that annual business plans and budgets are based on and linked to the IDP; and Monitor implementation performance of the IDP.
-Conducting meetings or workshops with groups, communities or organizations to prepare and follow-up on relevant planning activities Provincial Government Ensuring horizontal alignment of the Metropolitan and District Municipalities within the province Ensuring vertical/sector alignment between provincial sector departments/provincial strategic plans and the IDP process at Metropolitan/District/Local level general Efficient financial management of provincial IDP grants

-Role player Roles and responsibilities Monitoring the progress of the IDP processes Facilitation of resolution of disputes related to IDP Assist municipalities in the IDP drafting process when required Facilitation of IDP - related training where required Co-ordinate and manage the MEC's assessment of IDPS Provide relevant information on the provincial sector departments' plans, programmes, budgets, objectives, strategies and projects in a concise and accessible manner Provide sector expertise and technical knowledge to the formulation of municipal strategies and projects Engage in a process of alignment with Metropolitan and District Municipalities Support providers and planning professionals Providing methodological/technical guidance to the IDP process Facilitation of planning workshops Documentation of outcomes of planning activities Special studies or other product related contributions Support to organized and unorganized groups and communities to more effectively engage in adcontribute to the planning process Ensure the IDP is aligned with the budget and planning requirements of provincial andnational departments District Municipality District Municipality has the same roles and responsibilities as municipalities related to the preparation of a District IDP Co-ordination roles regarding Local Municipalities: Ensuring horizontal alignment of the IDP's of the local municipalities in the District Council rea; Ensuring vertical alignment between district and local planning; Facilitation of vertical alignment of IDP's with other spheres of government; and Preparation of joint strategy workshops with local municipalities, provincial and nationalrole players.
+Stakeholder and Community Participating in the IDP Representative Forum to: Representatives and their ou • Inform interest groups, communities and organizations on relevant planning activities Trepresentatives and their ou Analyze issues, determine priorities, negotiate and reach consensus; Participate in the designing of project proposals and/or the evaluation thereof; Discuss and comment on the draft IDP; Ensure that annual business plans and budgets are based on and linked to the IDP; and Monitor implementation performance of the IDP.
+Conducting meetings or workshops with groups, communities or organizations to prepare and follow up on relevant planning activities Provincial Government Ensuring horizontal alignment of the Metropolitan and District Municipalities within the province Ensuring vertical/sector alignment between provincial sector departments/provincial strategic plans and the IDP process at Metropolitan/District/Local level Efficient financial management of provincial IDP grants Role player Roles and responsibilities Monitoring the progress of the IDP processes Facilitation of resolution of disputes related to IDP Assist municipalities in the IDP drafting process when required Facilitation of IDP - related training where required Co-ordinate and manage the MEC's assessment of IDPS Provide relevant information on the provincial sector departments' plans, programmes, budgets, objectives, strategies and projects in a concise and accessible manner Provide sector expertise and technical knowledge to the formulation of municipal strategies and projects Engage in a process of alignment with Metropolitan and District Municipalities Support providers and Providing methodological/technical guidance to the IDP process planning professionals Facilitation of planning workshops Documentation of outcomes of planning activities Special studies or other product related contributions Support to organized and unorganized groups and communities to more effectively engage in and contribute to the planning process Ensure the IDP is aligned with the budget and planning requirements of provincial and national departments District Municipality © District Municipality has the same roles and responsibilities as municipalities related to the preparation of a District IDP Co-ordination roles regarding Local Municipalities: Ensuring horizontal alignment of the IDP's of the local municipalities in the District Council rea; Ensuring vertical alignment between district and local planning; Facilitation of vertical alignment of IDP's with other spheres of government; and Preparation of joint strategy workshops with local municipalities, provincial and national role players.
+Table 4: Roles and Responsibilities - External